 In March 2016, using the RetroTek-M technology and in collaboration with RMS, Northern Road Markings (NRM) secured a contract from Transport Infrastructure Ireland to survey over 12 weeks the retroreflectivity of the primary and secondary road infrastructure (some 5,000km long, made up of motorways, dual carriageways and single-lane roads; 1,187km of it motorway).

 “The flexibility of the RetroTek-M has allowed Northern Road Markings to meet and exceed the stringent requirements set by Transport Infrastructure Ireland,” says Mark Kelly, CEO of NRM.
-“Its ease of setup, its ability to measure line retroreflectivity, barrier reflectors and road markers on both sides of a lane, as well as providing a platform to capture junction condition, makes the RetroTek-M a competitive choice.”
+“Its ease of setup, its ability to measure line retroreflectivity, barrier reflectors and reflective pavement markings (RPMs) / road studs on both sides of a lane, as well as providing a platform to capture junction condition, makes the RetroTek-M a competitive choice.”